yucheols/ENMs_In_R/tutorials/tutorial_2.md

 find.mod <- readr::read_rds('models/models.rds')
 ```

 Now select the optimal model.
 This can also be done in several different ways and by applying different criteria.
-Here we will select the model with maximum test AUC
+Here we will select the model with maximum test AUC (AUC calculated from the testing data).
 ```r
 opt.mod <- find.mod@results %>% filter(test_AUC == max(test_AUC))
 print(opt.mod)